 Doctors usually recommend stem cell transplantation for people with acute lymphoblastic leukemia (ALL) based on the genetic or chromosomal abnormalities found at diagnosis, the response to induction chemotherapy, or the return of cancer after treatment with standard drug therapy.

-Allogeneic stem cell transplantation uses stem cells from a donor, usually a close blood relative or someone who is a genetic match with regard to tissue types.
+Allogeneic stem cell transplantation uses stem cells from a donor, usually a close blood relative or someone whose tissue types are a genetic match.
 This kind of stem cell transplantation can cure some people with acute lymphoblastic leukemia.

 Before the transplant, doctors give high dose chemotherapy for a few days in the hospital, with or without radiation therapy—the use of high levels of energy beams—to destroy residual leukemia cells that might still be present.
 Radiation therapy is used to treat the whole body and can destroy cancer in places that chemotherapy may not easily reach.
 It is usually given twice daily.

 In addition to destroying any remaining acute lymphoblastic leukemia, high dose chemotherapy, with or without radiation therapy, also destroys the bone marrow, which is critical in producing the cells needed for proper blood and immune system function.

 After you receive chemotherapy, with or without radiation therapy, stem cell transplantation replaces damaged and destroyed bone marrow cells with healthy stem cells from the donor.
 Stem cells are immature blood cells found in bone marrow.
 They develop into red blood cells, which provide oxygen to tissue, and white blood cells, which fight infection.
 Stem cells can also become platelets, which help blood clot.

 Doctors transfuse the donor stem cells into your body with an intravenous (IV) catheter, a narrow tube placed in a vein.
 This takes several hours.